Fractured Magic: Chapter Five

 The man coughed, clearly covering a laugh.
 “That fellow didn’t accidentally slam into you,” he said, holding up a hand and wriggling his finger.
 “Light fingers.”

 Gareth checked the inner pocket of his coat and breathed a sigh of relief at finding his pocketbook intact.
 He inched closer to his new acquaintance.
-“Thank you, I should've seen the trick for what it was.
-I was wondering —” He paused, here, to cough.
-The smells of bread and booze drifting out of the tavern only barely covered the stench of rot, smoke, and feces that permeated Greysdale.
+“Thank you, I should’ve seen the trick for what it was.
+I was wondering—” He paused, here, to cough.
+The smells of perfume and booze drifting out of the public house only barely covered the stench of rot, smoke, and feces that permeated Greysdale.
 “Could you help me?
-I'm afraid I'm lost.”
+I’m afraid I’m lost.”

 The man raised an eyebrow.
 “Are you, now?”